Contents

 Life-size chess

-Think the Wizard’s Chess scene from Harry Potter and The Sorcerer’s Stone was all digital effects?
+Think the Wizard’s Chess scene from The Sorcerer’s Stone was all digital effects?
 Think again!
-Stuart Craig, the series’ production designer, sculpted the chess pieces, which were controlled with radio signals.
-Explosions were created with compressed air, making sure everything was safe around the young cast.
+Stuart Craig, the series’ production designer, sculpted the chess pieces and controlled them by radio signals.
+Explosions were created with compressed air.
 So, Ron’s brave knight move and Harry’s checkmate was all thanks to some hands-on effects!

 Book your Harry Potter™ Studio Tour

-From London: Harry Potter™ Warner Bros.
-Studio Tour Tickets with Round-Trip Transfers
+From London: Harry Potter™ Warner Bros Studio Tickets with Coach Transfers

 Instant confirmation